PrishanMaduka/Analytics-Platform/IMPLEMENTATION_STATUS.md

 - ✅ SDK to Backend integration tests
 - ✅ Telemetry flow tests
 - ✅ PII redaction integration tests

+**Note**: Test configuration issues have been resolved.
+All 15 test files are now discoverable and runnable.
+See `docs/TESTING_SETUP.md` for details.

 ## Phase 8: Documentation ✅ COMPLETED